kform-dev/choreo-docs/docs/04-devguide/reconcilers/03_gotemplate.md

 # Reconciler Using Go Templates

-This chapter explains how to develop a reconciler using [Go templates](go template), powerful tools for transforming primary resources into child resources based on the input data.
+This chapter explains how to develop a reconciler using [Go templates](go template), tools for transforming primary resources into child resources based on the input data.
 We will cover setting up the reconciler configuration and defining the business logic using [Go templates](go template).

 ## Reconciler config